What is poultry netting?

 What users dislike about it...

-- It must be moved to mow fence line when green grass covers the lowest "live" strand.
-Alternative is to apply a strip of herbicide to brown off or kill weeds.
+- The fence line must be mowed when green grass covers the lowest “live” strand.
+The alternative is to apply a strip of herbicide to kill weeds.

 - High wind can lean it over.